InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/siddhi.md

 5. Samadhi:
    This is achieved when one achieves unity with the consciousness, obtaining extraordinary powers.

+The first primary ability is The Calling, or vairyaga, meaning the desire for spirituality.

 There are three main categories of Miraculous Abilities, which are generally attained in the order which they are presented, and a fourth category which begins to develop at various points in your journey.